We are doing science for policy

 The Joint Research Centre (JRC) is the European Commission's science and knowledge service which employs scientists to carry out research in order to provide independent scientific advice and support to EU policy.

 Storage of gases under pressure, including hydrogen, is a rather well-known technique.
-However the use of hydrogen tanks in vehicles, and in particular the challenge of using very high pressures, requires new safety and performance studies.
+However, there are several challenges related to the use of hydrogen in vehicles, as it is stored at pressures as high as 70 MPa.